 Volunteer Online Employment Services Trial

-From 9 December 2019, some job seekers or ParentsNext participants will take part in the Volunteer Online Employment Services Trial (Trial).
+From 9 December 2019, some job seekers will take part in the Volunteer Online Employment Services Trial (Trial).
+Job seekers will be referred to the Trial by Services Australia if they choose to volunteer for employment services.
 They will self-manage their job search through an online platform.
-These job seekers will not be referred to face-to-face services with providers if they want assistance to find work.
+These job seekers and ParentsNext participants will not be referred to face-to-face services with providers if they want assistance to find work.

 The Trial aims to test whether volunteers can self-manage effectively with online services and further tests the digital approach to service delivery.